How to Plant, Grow, and Care for Rocky Mountain Bee

 Characteristics

-This annual plant usually has pink flowers, but they can be reddish purple as well.
-The flowers have four petals and six long stamens.
-They have an erect growing habit of a single tall main stem and several side shoots that branch off.
 Some have described the flowers as smelling “clammy” or “briny,” similar to capers.
-This makes sense since Rocky Mountain bees are related to the caper plant (the Cleomaceae family belongs to the same order, Brassicales).
+This makes sense since Rocky Mountain bee plants are related to the caper plant (the Cleomaceae family belongs to the same order, Brassicales).
 The smell is how the flowers attract pollinators.

 The spirally arranged leaves are trifoliate with three slender leaflets, and identifying the young leaves is the best way to recognize seedlings before they’ve flowered.
 Bee annuals put down a very deep taproot, sometimes reaching up to a foot deep.

-Once you begin growing a Rocky Mountain bee, you’re sure to soon have an endless supply.
-It is an annual plant that produces fruit that develops into seed pods at the end of the growing season.
+Once you begin growing a Rocky Mountain bee plant, you’re sure to soon have an endless supply.
+It is an annual that produces fruit that develops into seed pods at the end of the growing season.
 These pods resemble small beans, and each contains several seeds.
 This seed comes in handy since the bee plant does not survive any level of frost and will die in the winter.
 You’ll need to sow each year to continue your bee plant patch, but the seeds are very easy to collect.

 How to Grow